Here Commons Everybody

 Cross-Cultural Research & Learning

-Creative dialogues with academics, ecologists, activists and others, producing an assemblage of imaginative responses to inspirational international models, solutions, indigenous knowledge and grassroots movements.
-Cultural practices & landscapes; community management of resources (co-operation and anti-monopoly resistance); adaptations to land abandonment; agro-ecology, regenerative agriculture, rewilding and the multi-species commons; linkages to folk traditions (via music, song, poetry).
+Creative dialogues with academics, ecologists, activists and others.
+Cultural practices & landscapes; community management of resources; adaptations to land abandonment; agro-ecology, regenerative agriculture, rewilding and the multi-species commons; linkages to folk traditions (via recorded music, song, poetry).
+Much of this was assembled as blog writings, and media outputs shared at workshops, conferences and community gatherings (Cambridge & Portugal).

 Speculative videosonic explorations of connection/togetherness and disconnection/ alienation - via concepts of dark ecology, deep-time, entanglement, collective unconscious (symbolism, psyche, shamanistic, animistic), liminality etc. This aspect of the project is anchored in three specific landscape settings: